pmarkus-github/goat-quantumcontrol/README.md

 # goat_qcontrol

-goat-qcontrol is a Python library for the optimization of quantum gates using the GOAT algorithm [1].
+goat_qcontrol is a Python library for the optimization of quantum gates using the GOAT algorithm [1].

 ## Installation